ptnoire/bankistProject/README.md

 This was originally presented as a google doc, I know that documentation should be written in code style, in the future I will keep this in mind.

+**EDIT: JAN 17TH, 2023, fixed this upload, added instructions on the front page so you can actually use it.
+Deleted older files for new ones.**
 **EDIT: DEC 9TH 2022, This readme is formatted so poorly I have to re-do it.**

 # Edit: Dec 9th, 2022, I forgot to mention what this was.. it's a banking app.
 That would be important to add in a readme don't you think?
 Yes well, I am learning.
 Please forgive me!